xyeres/web3-tip-a-developer/README.md

 In this project I intentionally wrestled with the idea of adoption by trying several different approaches to the web3 interaction part of the profile.
 For example, in the early iteration I immediately showed the user a `Connect with MetaMask` button before they were even able to see the tipping process.
 Later I found this to be too exclusive to the web3-versed user and instead opted for a way to let the user interact with the app maximally before presenting any sort of barrier of entry.

 ### Future development
-This could be the basis of an online creative community powered by the generosity of followers and supporters who give tips to encourage their favorite developers to continue their project development.
-The site could be setup as an on-demand service that allows any developer to create a profile, deploy their own smart contract and then share their site URL with supporters.
+This could be the basis of an online creative community powered by the generosity of followers and supporters who give tips to encourage their favorite developers and allow them to continue their project development.
+The site could be setup as an on-demand service that allows any developer to create a profile, deploy their own smart contract and then share their profile URL with supporters.